When it comes to the best carry on backpack, there are a few things you need to know…

 Just in case you weren’t blown away by any of the previous 14 best carry on bags, we included the Incase Icon as a bonus bag.

-This bag is in the similar line of Nomatic and Minaal – very modern, sleek, well organized and tech friendly.
+This bag is in a similar line to AER and Minaal – very modern, sleek, well organised and tech-friendly.

 - Feature heavy